Bee Myths and Folktales

 This folktale explains why bees build comb in cosy places, such as tree trunks:

 Long, long ago, elephants did not have trunks.
 One day a terrible forest fire swept over the land.
 To escape the smoke, the honey bees hid inside the elephants’ mouths.
-The elephants trumpeted angrily, but the bees would not come out.
+The elephants roared angrily, but the bees would not come out.
 The elephants blew so hard, their mouths stretched out into trunks.
-In desperation, the elephants breathed in the stinging smoke and the bees finally buzzed off.
+In desperation, the elephants breathed in the stinging smoke of the fire and the bees finally buzzed off.
 Since then, bees have always built honeycomb in hollow trees, because it reminds them of elephant trunks.